tocco/tocco-docs/framework/configuration/java-services.rst

 Further configuration can be provided to a service by providing it in the ``hivemodule.xml``.
 This can be used to pass fixed values or contributions.

-Please read the official documentation on HiveMind-Configuration-Points_ for more informations on configuration points and contributions.
+Please read the official documentation on HiveMind-Configuration-Points_ for more information on configuration points and contributions.
-This chapter will contain some hiveapp / tocco specific informaiton and examples.
+This chapter will contain some hiveapp / tocco specific information and examples.

 Contributions are used to add configuration that depends on other installed modules.
 Contributions may be made from any module that has a dependency to the module containing the configuration point.
 Generally speaking, if a configuration-point is in a core module,